Send the link below via email or IMCopy

 Function of the blood

-The average adult has 4-5 litres of blood.
+The average adult has 4-5 liters of blood.
 Blood is made up of four constitutes:

 Red blood cells (erythrocytes)